Blue Whale Facts

 Blue whale feeding is the largest bio-dynamic event on the planet!
 Almost 1/4 of the body is made up of their wide, U-shaped head that is actually the upper lip!
 A blue whale will swim rapidly towards a dense school of krill, open its massive jaws when it encounters the school and then an enormous amount of water and krill will be gulped by its expanding mouth.
 This is possible because the throat is made up of multiple pleats that function like the bellows of an accordion allowing it to expand dramatically.
 These pleats extend from the tip of the mouth to the navel and allow the throat to expand enough to take in as much as 70 tons of water and krill!
 Then the whale uses it tongue to push the water out through its baleen, trapping the krill on the inside of its mouth.
 [Is there any danger that a blue whale might mistakenly swallow one of us???
-Not likely as the whale’s esophagus is only about 4 inches in diameter making them well-suited to a diet of krill.]
+Not likely as the whale’s esophagus is only about 4 to 8 inches in diameter making them well-suited to a diet of krill.]

 The blue whale has a truly global distribution, occurring in the Arctic Sea, Atlantic Ocean, Indian Ocean, and Pacific Ocean.
 In spite of their global distribution, they are one of the rarest of the whales, and most biologists consider them to be among the most endangered of the great whales.
 Only the eastern North Pacific off California is showing signs of real recovery, but our population still only includes about 2,000 animals currently.